Exploring the captivating island of Zanzibar

 Dolphin Adventure

-At Kizimkazi on Zanzibar’s south coast, where they board a traditional ocean-going dhow and set sail on the Indian Ocean in search of dolphins.
-The dhow can pass as close as 10 to 20 meters from the dolphins and we have been lucky enough to also see whales and swim and snorkel with these beautiful animals.
-We snorkeled in the pristine clear waters and reefs and saw a variety of fish.
+At Kizimkazi on Zanzibar’s south coast, they board a traditional ocean-going dhow and set sail on the Indian Ocean in search of dolphins.
+The dhow can pass as close as 10 to 20 meters from the dolphins, and we have been lucky enough to also see whales and swim and snorkel with these beautiful animals.
+We snorkeled in the pristine, clear waters and reefs and saw a variety of fish.

 Sand Bank Picnic